Many body physics from a quantum information perspective: Aspects of Quantum Information

 Suppose now that in each round of the preparation scheme, Alice generates with probability $p_{i}$ a random integer $i$ $(i=1,\ldots,K)$, which she sends to Bob.
 Depending on this number, in each round Alice prepares a pure state $\ket{e_{i}}$, and Bob a state $\ket{f_{i}}$.
 After many rounds, the result of this preparation scheme is of the form

 which is the most general one that can be prepared by Alice and Bob by means of LOCC.
 In this way we arrive at the formal definition of separability in the general case of mixed states.

 \begin{definition} We say that a mixed state $\varrho_{AB}$ acting on $\mathcal{H}_{AB}$ is separable if and only if it can be represented as a convex combination of the product of projectors on local states as in Eq.\ (\ref{eqn:sepmixed}).
 Otherwise, the mixed state is said to be entangled. \end{definition} The number of pure separable states $K$ necessary to decompose any separable state according to Eq.\ (\ref{eqn:sepmixed}) is limited by the Caratheodory theorem as \(K \leq (d_{A}d_{B} )^2\) (see Refs. \cite{Horodecki97,Horodecki09}).
-No better bound is known in general.
+No better bound is known in general, however, for two-qubit and qubit-qutrit systems it was shown that $K\leq 4$ \cite{a} and $K\leq 6$ \cite{b}, respectively.

 By definition, entangled states cannot be prepared locally by two parties even after communicating over a classical channel.
 To prepare entangled states, the physical systems must be brought together to interact\footnote{Due to entanglement swapping \cite{Zukowski93}, one must suitably enlarge the notion of preparation of entangled states.
 So, an entangled state between two particles can be prepared if and only if either the two particles (call them A and B) themselves come together to interact at a time in the past, or two \emph{other} particles (call them C and D) do the same, with C having interacted beforehand with A and D with B.}.
 Mathematically, a nonlocal unitary operator\footnote{A unitary operator on \(\mathcal{H}_{A}\otimes \mathcal{H}_{B}\) is said to be ``nonlocal'' if it is not of the form \(U_A \otimes U_B\), where \(U_A\) is a unitary operator acting on \(\mathcal{H}_{A}\) and \(U_B\) acts on \(\mathcal{H}_{B}\).} must \emph{necessarily} act on the physical system described by \(\mathcal{H}_{A}\otimes \mathcal{H}_{B}\) to produce an entangled state from an initial separable state.